naistangz/Technical_Training/docs/Week1_BusinessSkills/agile_methodology.md

     - This **work** is organised into a backlog that is prioritised based on business or customer value
 - The goal of each iteration is to produce a working product.

+## The four values of the Agile Manifesto
+- Individuals and interactions over processes and tools
+    - People are more important that using the best tools
+    - Communication is key
+- Working software over comprehensive documentation
+    - Be customer centric rather than focus on documentation
+- Customer collaboration over contract negotiation
+    - Continuous development
+    - Build feedback loop with your customers so that you can constantly ensure that your product works for them.
+- Responding to change over following a plan.
+    -  Flexible road-map
+    - Software team should have the ability to pivot and change direction whenever they need to, with a flexible road map

 ## **12 Principles of Agile Methodology**
 Agile manifesto lists [12 principles](http://agilemanifesto.org/principles.html).
 1. Highest priority: satisfy the customer through early and continuous delivery of valuable software.